gparap/android/painter/README.md

 ---------
 A digital canvas for drawing on android phones and tablets using touch.

-Its funtionality consists of:
-a canvas to draw to and a color pallette, saving and loading a painting, options to customize the size of the brush and erase paths.
+Its functionality consists of: a canvas to draw to and a color palette, saving and loading a painting, options to customize the size of the brush and erase paths.